git/git.github.io/SoC-2020-Ideas.md

  - `git merge-base --all`
  - `git log --topo-sort`

-One can start with using this labeling for making selected single command faster, for example `--contains` queries (as it was done for generation numbers).
+Before starting on this task, at the beginning of the GSoC, it might be good idea to have an exploration period, to determine which methods brings which performance improvements.
+This _could_ be done with the help of "Reachability labels for version control graphs.ipynb" Jupyter Notebook on Google Colaboratory[[6][]] (in Python).
+This notebook was created to answer such questions, though the exploration didn't get finished.
+It would be possible with this notebook to at least find the amount of false negatives for min-post interval labeling in git.git or Linux kernel repo.
+Alternatively this could be done by creating prototypes and perhaps examining performance in portable and repeatable way using [trace2 API][api-trace2], like it was done for [gen-test][] (experimenting with candidates for generation number v2, see above).

-Before starting on this task, at the beginning of the GSoC, it might be good idea to check that interval labels would provide significant performance improvements at least in some cases (and if it is not the case, switch to working on generation numbers v2).
-This _could_ be done with the help of "Reachability labels for version control graphs.ipynb" Jupyter Notebook on Google Colaboratory[[6][]].
-It was created to answer such questions, though the exploration didn't get finished.
-It would be possible with this notebook to at least find the amount of false negatives for min-post interval labeling for git.git or Linux kernel repo.
+One can start this task with using min-post interval labeling for making selected single command faster, for example for `--contains` queries (as it was done for generation numbers).

 Next task would be, time permitting, to make it possible to update the labeling without recomputing it from scratch, and to make it